Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Relative Singular Supports and Characteristic Cycles ( , , )

 2. Let $X'\xleftarrow{h'}W\xrightarrow{f}Y$ be an $h^\circ C$-transversal pair.
 Then, the pair $(h\circ h',f)$ is $C$-transversal.
 Thus, $f$ is locally acyclic relatively to $h'^\ast h^\ast K$.

 }

-\begin{thm}(\cite[Theorem 5.2,5.3]{relsing}) Let $X$ be a smooth $S$-scheme of finite type.
+We recall the theorem on the existence of relative singular supports. \begin{thm} Let $X$ be a smooth $S$-scheme of finite type.
 Let $K$ be a complex in $D_{\rm ctf}(X,\Lambda)$.
-After replacing $S$ by an open dense subset, the following hold. \begin{enumerate} \item There is the smallest closed conical subset $C$ of $T^\ast(X/S)$ on which $K$ is micro-supported.
-We call this $C$ the relative singular support and denote it by $SS(K,X/S)$. \item For a morphism $s\to S$ from the spectrum of a field, we have
+After replacing $S$ with a Zariski open dense subscheme, the following hold. \begin{enumerate} \item(\cite[Theorem 5.2(2)]{relsing}) There exists a smallest closed conical subset $C$ of $T^\ast(X/S)$ on which $K$ is micro-supported.
+In this case, the smallest $C$ is called {\rm the relative singular support} and denoted by $SS(K,X/S)$. \item(\cite[Theorem 5.3]{relsing}) For a morphism $s\to S$ from the spectrum of a field, we have